Men of the parish become a PROACTIVE Catholic! Become a member of the KNIGHTS OF COLUMBUS.

 Contact Grand Knight and Membership Director, Steve Hupp for more information or a membership application.

 PARISHIONERS!
 WE WANT YOUR ALUMINUM CANS!
 Please drop off your aluminum cans and all aluminum scrap metal in the cart located inside the wooden fence between the Church vestibule and the school.
 Proceeds go to our charitable program to support Catholic education and our seminarians.

 Lastly, get your "Super Cash Bonanza" raffle ticket for only $5 to win a 1st prize of $49,680!
 All of the proceeds from this Knights of Columbus statewide fundraising campaign go to support the charitable programs across our great state.
-Contact Steve Hupp for tickets today to support our Catholic faith during this season of Lent!
+Contact Steve Hupp for tickets today to support our Catholic faith!

 Thank you and God Bless!